×

 When you are working on vocabulary building in class, use a chart.
 I personally like to use charts to teach word families.
 I have columns for “noun,” “verb,” “adjective” and “adverb.”

 So let’s say the word “tired” comes up in class.
 I’ll expand on it by eliciting “tiredness,” “tire” and “tiredly.”
-Get the words in the chart, and refer back to it through the lesson.
+Get the words in the chart, and refer back to them throughout the lesson.

 5. Opposites